tpulkit/txt2vid/README.md

 </pre>

 Example Code:
-* ssh into server with port-forwarding enabled from local machine.
+* ssh into the server with port-forwarding enabled from local machine.
   ```
   ssh -Y -L localhost:8080:localhost:8080 xyz@abc
   ```
-  `8080` is deafault port but any port should work with appropriately modified commands below.
-This step is not needed if SM = LM (i.e. receiver is lcoal machine and has GPU access).
+  `8080` is default port but any port should work with appropriately modified commands below.
+This step is not needed if SM = LM (i.e. receiver is the local machine and has GPU access).

 * On SM launch the webstreaming socket.
 This sets up recording audio server as well as pipes for forwarding streaming